c4bbage/burp-copy2md/README.md

 - Automatically format as clean Markdown, with URL path as title
 - **New**: Automatically generate document table of contents and hostname list
 - **New**: Include corresponding hostname in each request title
+- **New**: Order options - copy in original order or reverse order
+- **New**: Preserve Burp comments and highlights in Markdown output

 ## Build Method